 We develop advanced risk assessment methodologies to model nonstationary climate processes, enabling more accurate prediction of future climate-related risks compared to traditional approaches.
 Leveraging AI-driven data science techniques, we build computational frameworks that are both time- and data-efficient, allowing for rapid estimation of long-term environmental impacts and life cycle assessments (LCA) in large-scale renewable energy systems, such as floating offshore wind farms.

-We investigate the use of partially observable Markov decision processes (POMDPs) integrated with reinforcement learning to optimize the scheduling of operations and maintenance (O&M) activities in multi-sectoral renewable energy systems.
+We investigate the use of reinforcement Learning tools to optimize the scheduling of operations and maintenance (O&M) activities in multi-sectoral renewable energy systems.
 While integrated energy systems benefit from shared infrastructure and resources, their multifunctional nature introduces complexity in operational decision-making.
 Our approach aims to minimize O&M costs while maximizing crew safety through adaptive, data-driven scheduling strategies.

-We develop computational models to assess the role of emerging clean energy technologies—such as floating offshore wind turbines and thermal energy storage systems—alongside established resources including solar, onshore wind, and hydropower.
+We develop computational models to assess the role of emerging clean energy technologies—such as floating wind turbines, floating PVs and thermal energy storage systems—alongside established resources including onshore solar, wind, and hydropower.
 Applied within macro-energy systems modeling, these frameworks identify optimal configurations for generation assets and long-duration energy storage (LDES).
-In collaboration with the MIT Energy Initiative, our work focuses on evaluating the techno-economic feasibility of diverse technology portfolios to support data-driven decision-making for future large-scale energy system deployment in Korea.
+Our work focuses on evaluating the techno-economic feasibility of diverse technology portfolios to support data-driven decision-making for future large-scale energy system deployment.